IBM/watson-document-classifier/USECASES.md

 ### IV.
 Developing a Chatbot
 A chat bot is used many times to collect information from end customers.
 The important facts in the response from end customers must be extracted so that it can be used for further processing.
 The end customer can provide a mobile number or Order id based on a request by the bot.
 Both are say 10 digit numbers.
 Now, we can classify the number as a mobile number or order id based on previous question from the chatbot.

+> Note: The code and configuration provided in this repository can be modified to build a solution for the above usecases.